-- (a) The Innovation Proposal must set out the process for RCG endorsement. - (b) The process submitted for the Innovation Project may follow one or more of the project development phases set out in section 9 with RCG endorsement being sought at various stages except:
+- (a) The Innovation Proposal must set out the process for RCG endorsement. - (b) The process submitted for the Innovation Project may follow one or more of the project development phases set out in section 9 with RCG endorsement being sought at various stages except: - (i) the Innovation Proposal must set out any additional information to that identified in section 9 that will be provided at each proposed stage and the nature of the endorsement sought, including the treatment of any costs to be incurred in the next stage;

-- (i) the Innovation Proposal must set out any additional information to that identified in section 9 that will be provided at each proposed stage and the nature of the endorsement sought, including the treatment of any costs to be incurred in the next stage; - (ii) ARTC may not seek independent expert review where the RCG does not endorse a Cost Variation or Schedule Variation under section 9.7; - (iii) RCG endorsement for a stage of an Innovation Project will only occur in accordance with paragraphs (c) to (d). - (c) If a stage of an Innovation Project applies to all Access Holders who hold Coal Access Rights on the Network from time to time the endorsement of coal producers that hold Coal Access Rights under an Access Holder Agreement determined in accordance with section 9.2(f) and any coal KM included under section 9.2(g) with at least 70% of Contracted Coal KM on the Network and any coal KM included under section 9.2(g) will constitute endorsement by the RCG for that stage of the Innovation Project. - If paragraph (c) does not apply to a stage of an Innovation Project, the endorsement of all Access Holders identified as primarily receiving benefits from the Innovation Project in the Innovation Proposal determined in accordance with section 9.2(f) and being liable for the Innovation Payment will constitute endorsement by the RCG for that stage of the Innovation Project. - (d)(e) For the avoidance of doubt, an Access Holder may dispute an Innovation Project or Innovation Proposal and such a dispute will be resolved in accordance with section 3.15.
+- (ii) ARTC may not seek independent expert review where the RCG does not endorse a Cost Variation or Schedule Variation under section 9.7: - (iii) RCG endorsement for a stage of an Innovation Project will only occur in accordance with paragraphs (c) to (d). - (c) If a stage of an Innovation Project applies to all Access Holders who hold Coal Access Rights on the Network from time to time the endorsement of coal producers that hold Coal Access Rights under an Access Holder Agreement determined in accordance with section 9.2(f) and any coal KM included under section 9.2(g) with at least 70% of Contracted Coal KM on the Network and any coal KM included under section 9.2(g) will constitute endorsement by the RCG for that stage of the Innovation Project. - (d) If paragraph (c) does not apply to a stage of an Innovation Project, the endorsement of all Access Holders identified as primarily receiving benefits from the Innovation Project in the Innovation Proposal determined in accordance with section 9.2(f) and being liable for the Innovation Payment will constitute endorsement by the RCG for that stage of the Innovation Project.